MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/change-plans-manually.md

 - If the **Upgrade** tab indicates you can't upgrade the current plan.

-- If, when you choose the **Upgrade** tab, the plan you want isn't listed.
+- If, when you select the **Upgrade** tab, the plan you want isn't listed.

 - If you don't want to upgrade all your users in the same way.
 Some businesses need different users subscribed to different plans.
 Use a manual change for this.